Cross-Browser Testing: Ensuring smooth Performance Across Platforms

 Defining Objectives

-Before initiating cross-browser testing, it’s essential to establish clear goals.
+Before you start cross-browser testing, set clear goals.
 These may include:

 Setting Up a Testing Environment